Maslow in the Context of Employee Engagement, Culture, and Leadership

 SAFETY → ACCEPTED

-An individual who is able to begin building better working relationships with their boss and co-workers will start to feel accepted at work...but only so far as to get the job done.
-There may still be hesitancy to come forward with ideas and suggestions because they feel their input will not matter or (even worse) be scoffed at.
+An individual who is able to begin building better working relationships with their boss and co-workers will start to feel accepted at work—but only so far as getting the job done.
+However, they may still be hesitating to come forward with ideas and suggestions because they feel their input will not matter or (even worse) be scoffed at.

-Getting beyond this need/mindset is usually a big step as it involves a commitment to gauging and improving levels of openness, motivation, feedback, and more at the individual and team level.
+Getting beyond this need/mindset is usually a big step as it involves a commitment to gauging and improving levels of openness, motivation, feedback, etc., at the individual and team levels.

 SOCIAL → INCLUDED

-When we begin to feel included we open up to others and their differing opinions, traits, and skills.
-This is done by communicating with each other in a manner that the other party is comfortable with and doesn't feel threatened by.
+When we begin to feel included, we open up to others and their differing opinions, traits, and skills.
+This is achieved by communicating with each other in a manner that the other party is comfortable with and doesn't feel threatened by.
 This fosters a culture of proactive feedback, not just between the boss and the employee but also throughout the team.

 At this point, the unit starts working well together, harnessing differences in the pursuit of outcomes and solutions that deliver projects successfully, improve sales quotas, elevate customer service levels, etc...